When does a hill become a mountain? We consider this contentious question

 The neatest definition may be to do with the character of a mountain when compared to a hill.
 A hill conjures up images of gentle, green slopes.
 Getting to the top of a hill should take some effort, but not pose too many challenges or take the best part of your day to achieve.

 A mountain, however, should be a challenge, both physically and in terms of resources – you'll need your day pack at least.
-Its terrain should be craggy or forged entirely from rock.
-The classic image of a mountain is one of snow capped beauty, of deep, glacier-forged cwms, crashing waterfalls, tempestuous weather conditions and pointy summits.
+Its terrain should be craggy or forged from rock.
+The classic image of a mountain is one of snow capped beauty, of deep, glacier-forged combs, crashing waterfalls, tempestuous weather and pointy summits.
 You can stand proud on a snow-kissed, wind-scoured summit in the far north that may be only a fraction of the height of a gentler but much higher upland regions in the south, yet you will be in no doubt that your feet are planted on a mountain.
 You could argue that winter can transform a hill into a mountain, adding a layer of challenge that is not present in the warmer months.

 when does a hill become a mountain: snowy hills